mvcds/brave-clojure/10/readme.md

 A ref is created using `ref` function.
 And it gets altered by using `alter` withing a transaction (created by `dosync`).

 It is possible to ignore the retry by usind `commute` instead of `alter`.

+> Earmuffs

+In lisper, __earmuff__ is name enclosed by asterisks, like `*notification-address*`

+> Var

+A `var` is an association between symbols and objects, they are created with `def`.

+It's possible to dynamically bind them to alter their roots.

+> Dynamic vars

+Useful for creating global names that should refer to different values in different contexts.

+A dynamic var requires the `^:dynamic` keyword and earmuffs.

+`(def ^:dynamic *notification-address* "dobby@elf.org")`

+It's possible to rebind the value of a var

+`(binding [*name* "value"] ...)`

+Usually, dynamic vars are used to name a resource that one or more functions target or to configure code.

+It's possible to "capture" a value within a function using `set!`, a bit like if it you were setting a value BUT to a variable outside of the function.